-6. Leverage the Economic Transition to Create New Inclusive, Living-Wage Jobs
+7. Leverage the Economic Transition to Create New Inclusive, Living-Wage Jobs of areas from agriculture and manufacturing, to utilities and construction (Figure 23).166

-As Washington transitions to a decarbonized economy, there is an opportunity to support the recovery and competitiveness of the Washington economy and create inclusive, living-wage jobs in a wide range of areas from agriculture and manufacturing, to utilities and construction (Figure 23).169
+As Washington transitions to a decarbonized economy, there is an opportunity to support the recovery and competitiveness of the Washington economy and create inclusive, living-wage jobs in a wide range

-These occupations tend to have higher, more equitable wages and lower educational requirements when compared with other occupations, nationally.170 Clean energy jobs have the added indirect effect of creating health and climate benefits for Washington communities.
-The Low Carbon Prosperity Institute estimates that every million dollars invested in clean energy programs leads to \$2.4 million in clean air and climate benefits.171
+These occupations tend to have higher, more equitable wages and lower educational requirements when compared with other occupations, nationally.167 Clean energy jobs have the added indirect effect of creating health and climate benefits for Washington communities.
+The Low Carbon Prosperity Institute estimates that every million dollars invested in clean energy programs leads to \$2.4 million in clean air and climate benefits.168

 Workforce development must be a priority as the state emerges from the current economic recession, which has been especially hard on clean energy jobs.
 Prior to the economic downturn caused by the COVID-19 pandemic, Washington had a total of 83,728 clean energy jobs.
-Since the pandemic, the state has lost roughly 20% of its clean energy jobs.172 Not only have these job losses upended the financial security of affected Washington households, they also threaten to deplete the workforce necessary for the clean energy transition.
+Since the pandemic, the state has lost roughly 20% of its clean

-Washington has experience rebuilding its clean energy workforce in the wake of a recession.
-In the 2008 financial crisis, the state lost tens of thousands of clean energy jobs.
-Using American Recovery Reinvestment Act of 2009 (ARRA) funding, the state invested in its workforce, equipping employees with the skills necessary to participate in the clean energy economy.
-Washington's Weatherization Assistance Program deployed \$60 million of ARRA funding to hire hundreds of workers to weatherize 7,000 low-income homes, creating jobs while reducing utility bills and improving thermal comfort.173 more clean energy jobs in Washington than fossil fuel jobs of Washington clean energy workers are veterans, nearly double the national average 8.3 k rural Washington residents work in clean energy clean energy employees in Washington work at companies with fewer than 20 employees of Washington's clean energy workforce is located outside the Seattle metro area counties by clean energy jobs per capita have populations fewer than 100,000-including No.1 Jefferson County which is home to 23 clean energy jobs for every 1,000 employable residents
+E2 Clean Jobs Washington 2019 Findings 11x more clean energy jobs in Washington than fossil fuel jobs 10.1% of Washington clean energy workers are veterans, nearly double the national average 8.3k rural Washington residents work in clean energy 7/10 clean energy employees in Washington work at companies with fewer than 20 employees 45% of Washington's clean energy workforce is located outside the Seattle metro area 5 out counties by clean energy jobs per capita have populations fewer than 100,000-including No.1 Jefferson County which is home to of10 23 clean energy jobs for every 1,000 employable residents